MannLabs/alphakraken/README.md

   airflow-worker-<INSTRUMENT_ID>:
     <<: *airflow-worker
     command: celery worker -q kraken_queue_<INSTRUMENT_ID>
+    # there might be additional keys here, just copy them
 ```

 4. In the `settings.py:INSTRUMENTS` dictionary, add a new entry by copying an existing one and adapting it like